Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 Try out the KeyboardAvoiding View for yourself.

 In `App.js` import the `KeyboardAvoidingView` and `Platform` at the top.
-Platform is an object that provides information about the current platform.
+A platform is an object that provides information about the current platform.

 ```JS
 import { ..., KeyboardAvoidingView, Platform } from 'react-native';